smalikic/B-SCITE/README.md

 ### Compression of mutation trees into clonal trees

 Clustering is performed along the chains formed by nodes x that lie between nodes A and B such that each of A and B is different and is either root node or has at least two descendants (i.e. is node where branching occurs).
-Also, we assume that between A and B there is no other node C on this path having more than one descendants.
-Code for performing clustering is available in the folder VAFclusterEMpackage including example.input.
-More details about running this script will be provided in the following days.
+Also, we assume that the path between A and B does not contain a node C having more than one descendants.
+Code for performing clustering of mutations along such chains is available in the folder VAFclusterEMpackage.
+It can be installed from the provided source code by calling install.packages(PATH_SOURCE_FOLDER, repos=NULL, type="source"), where PATH_SOURCE_FOLDER encodes the path to the content of VAFclusterEM folder (for example, ./VAFclusterEMpackage/VAFclusterEM/).
+Folder VAFclusterEMpackage contains the examples of input (example.input) and output (example.output) of running mutation clustering script.
+In the input file, mutations are identified via unique ID provided in the first row and corresponding entry in the second row represent VAFs of the mutation.
+In the output file, entries in the second row represent unique identifier of the cluster where corresponding mutation is assigned.

 ## Details about running tools in benchmarking step
 ---------------------------------------------------